 I love putting together lists of fun facts about places I’ve been to, so of course I had to do one about my home town Melbourne, Australia.
 Check out my 16 fun facts about Melbourne and discover new reasons to plan a visit in the future.

 A bucket list destination for many travellers, Melbourne is chock full of fascinating and entertaining attractions for everyone.
-This cosmopolitan city is well-renowned for its multicultural lifestyle, sporting culture, thriving nightlife, street art and of course it’s an absolute haven for foodies.
-These fun facts about Melbourne provide you with a little more insight into the fabulous city as well as some inspiration to visit.
+This cosmopolitan city is well-renowned for its multicultural lifestyle, sporting culture, thriving nightlife, street art and of course it’s an absolute haven for foodies and coffee connoisseurs.
+These fun facts about Melbourne will provide you with a little more insight into this fabulous city as well as some inspiration to visit.

 1. Melbourne was the first city in the world to make wearing seat belts law in 1970, for front seats.

-2. Melbourne has the largest working tram network in the world, which has 250 kilometres of track.
+2. Melbourne has the largest working tram network in the world, which has 250 kilometres of tracks.
 Furthermore, it is powered by solar energy, helping to cut greenhouse gas emissions.

 3. Over 100 languages are spoken in Melbourne, a testimony to the multiculturalism of the city.
 The most widely spoken languages other than English are Italian, Greek, Mandarin and Indian languages of Hindi, Bengali & Gujarati, to name a few.